candycode/loco/README.md

  * SQL and NoSQL database interfaces

-but I might make also available other pieces as brand new projects, as I did with [QLua](/candycode/qlua).
+but I might make also available other pieces as brand new projects, as I did with [QLua](/candycode/qlua) .

-_libloco_ will maintain its current interface, only additions additional documentation and fixes are planned.
+_libloco_ will maintain its current interface, only additions, additional documentation and fixes are planned.

 _locoplay_ should also stay as it is.